memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 the Memgraph installation directory, under `python_support`.
 On the standard Debian installation, this will be under `/usr/lib/memgraph/python_support`.

-Next we have a `procedure` function.
+Next, we have a `procedure` function.
 This function will serve as the callback for our `py_example.procedure` invocation through openCypher.

 ```python